-For more information about setting up your environment for DS, refer to Operating Systems in the DS 7.1 Release Notes.
+For more information about setting up your environment for DS, see Operating Systems in the DS 7 Release Notes.

 Chapter 4 Preparing a Web Application Container

 As a Java application, AM must be deployed in a Java container.
 For a list of supported containers, refer to Application containers.